SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 * `GET /automations/{id}`.
 Get a specific automation
 * `PUT /automations/{id}`.
 Update a specific automation

-The Sumo Logic Terraform provider also supports automations, but does not support the ability to create or modify integrations, playbooks, nor actions.
-For more information about Terraform, see the [Sumo Logic Terraform documentation](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs).
+The Sumo Logic Terraform provider also supports automation, but does not support the ability to create or modify integrations, playbooks, or actions.
+For more information about Terraform, see the [Sumo Logic Terraform](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs) documentation.

 :::note
 The Automation Service uses the [Cloud SOAR API](/docs/cloud-soar/cloud-soar-apis).